stinger0962/LeetCode/91_longest_substring_without_repeating_characters.md

 ---
+### Read substring reversely

+The trick here is that we don't treat a substring from left to right.
+Inversely, we loop through the string, check the possible longest substring left to each character.

-### Time Complexity: O(N)
+### The O(N) Algorithm

-We use double pointers to solve the problem.
-Between these two pointers is the longest substring without repeating characters we are building.
+We use **double pointers** to solve the problem. **Between these two pointers is the longest substring** without repeating characters we are building.

-The right pointer loops through the string.
+1. The right pointer loops through the string.

-When it encounters a character C that has already appeared before, we compare the last found position of C and the left pointer.
+2. When it encounters a character C that has already appeared before, we **compare the last found position of C and the left pointer**.

-If C's last found position is smaller than the left pointer -- which means C is not part of our substring yet -- we can safely add C to the substring.
+3. If C's last found position is **smaller** than the left pointer -- which means C is not part of our substring -- we can safely add C to the substring.
 Nothing changes.

+4. If C's last found position is **greater** than the left pointer, then C is alreayd in the substring.
+To avoid repeating, we move left pointer to the right of C's last found position.

+5. We update the max length of substring as necessary before the right pointer move ahead.

+### The Code

 With a total understanding of the fundamental concepts, the code is surprisingly concise.